-Halachic dawn.
-Fasts begin at this time.
-According to Torah law, dawn marks the beginning of the day, and all mitzvot associated with daytime hours—such as hearing the shofar, taking the Four Species, the recitation of the Shema, or hearing the Megillah—can now be done.
-For various reasons, however, the sages instituted that the observance of many of these mitzvot should be delayed until hanetz hachamah, others until the moment “when one can recognize a familiar acquaintance.”
+Communal fasts (other than Yom Kippur and Tisha B’Av) begin at this time.
+According to Torah law, dawn marks the beginning of the day, and all mitzvahs associated with daytime hours—such as hearing the shofar, shaking the lulav, the recitation of the Shema, or the daytime hearing of the Megillah--can now be done.
+For various reasons, however, the Sages instituted that the observance of these mitzvahs should be delayed until hanetz hachamah, or, in some cases, until misheyakir.

-Earliest time for Tallit and Tefillin:
+Misheyakir - Earliest time for Tallit and Tefillin:

 Three shaot zmaniot into the day.
 Latest time of the day to fulfill the biblical requirement to recite the morning Shema.
 Bedi’eved (if one missed this time), one should still recite Shema with its blessings until chatzot.